KageKeeper/GardenHQ/README.md

 - Etc....

 I am using ASP.NET MVC5 to acheive a pleasant and intuitive Gardening application where all this data can be stored, and easily retrieved and displayed.
-I intend to use the data stored over time to produce informative graphs and other helpful informaation for Gardnerers everywhere!
+I intend to use the data stored over time to produce informative graphs and other helpful information for Gardnerers everywhere!